How to Grow, Care and Propagate Desert Cactus

 Corky patches on the surface in Desert Cactus are due to three possible reasons.
 One possible reason for corky patches on the surface is underwatering.

-Water the Cactus liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings.
+Water the Cactus liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
+Ascertain that the soil is free-draining and the pot has a drainage hole to avoid soggy soil.

 The second possible reason for corky patches on the surface in Desert Cactus is physical injury.
 Keep the plants away from the line of traffic.